paul-thebaud/foscia/website/docs/advanced/custom-action-factory.md

 // We are now manually declaring our action factory
 // with the proper dependencies injection. export default function action() {
-  return new Action().use(context({
+    return new Action().use(
-    cache, registry, adapter, deserializer, serializer, }))
+        context({
+            cache,
+            registry,
+            adapter,
+            deserializer,
+            serializer,
+        }),
+    );
 }
 ```

 ## Writing your own factory

-For more complex requirements, like with custom implementations, you should
+For more complex requirements, like with custom implementations, you should use
-use a custom action factory from scratch.
+a custom action factory from scratch.

 When using a custom action factory, all those dependencies are initialized and
 attached to your actions manually.
 This gives you a lot of control over which